 Overview

-The Mussel PCR Lab involves identifying native and non-native saltwater mussel species using genomic techniques.
-Students will investigate: How can we distinguish between invasive and local mussels species?
+The Mussel PCR Lab involves identifying local and introduced marine mussel species using genomic techniques.
+Students will investigate: How can we distinguish between local and introduced mussels species?
 They will learn that invasive species pose a major threat to biodiversity, especially in marine environments where their spread can go undetected until ecological damage has occurred.
-In particular, the Mediterranean mussel (Mytilus galloprovincialis) is becoming established in the Pacific Northwest where it competes with the native Pacific Blue Mussel (Mytilus trossulus) for habitat and resources.
+In particular, the Mediterranean mussel (Mytilus galloprovincialis) has been introduced in the Pacific Northwest where it competes with the native Pacific Blue Mussel (Mytilus trossulus) for habitat and resources.

 A stakeholder scenario about mussels in the San Juan Islands (Washington state) is provided.
 Students will play the role of members of a research team to analyze mussel samples collected from local waters or purchased from shellfish farms to determine if they are an invasive species.
 During a multi-day lab, students will use laboratory skills including micropipetting, tissue sampling, DNA isolation, preparing PCR solution, making agarose gels, and interpreting gel electrophoresis results.

 This is a draft curriculum unit that is currently being field tested.
-It is based on the Invasive Mussel Project lab.
 As a work-in-progress, this unit is not fully developed; however early sharing allows us to solicit feedback to help us revise these materials and develop additional activities and instructional supports.
 Additional resources will be posted when available.
 We welcome your feedback: sep@fredhutch.org.

 Funding Sources: